mihirsavadi/MicronDynamicsOfElectronTunneling/README.md

-# Micron Dynamics of Electron Tunneling Data Processing Script
+# Micron Dynamics of Electron Tunneling - Repository and Data Processing

 This repository contains the database and data processing script that we used in our Senior Design Project, which involves stimulating cells in novel ReRAM arrays to induce thermal energy transfer and observe associated electron